 Advanced Placement (AP) courses challenge our Secondary students to think with the sophistication of college students.
 Depending on the enrollment, interest, and student capability, the school will offer a selection of Advanced Placement courses each year.
-These courses provide rigorous preparation for the AP exams, which are credentialed by the College Board in the United States.
-Colleges and universities worldwide give university credit for 3- or better test scores (on a scale of 1 to 5).
-5).
-QSI International School of Astana is an AP Capstone School offering an opportunity for students to earn the AP Capstone Diploma.
+These courses provide rigorous preparation for the AP exams, credentialed by the College Board in the United States.
+Colleges and universities worldwide give university credit for test scores of 3 and better (on a scale of 1 to 5).
+QSI International School of Astana is an AP Capstone School offering the opportunity for students to earn the AP Capstone Diploma.

-3.9 QSI HIGH SCHOOL DIPLOMA REQUIREMENTS
+3.9 OSI HIGH SCHOOL DIPLOMA REQUIREMENTS

 3.9.1 THE ACADEMIC DIPLOMA is a college or university preparatory course of study.
 Students who satisfactorily complete this program should expect admittance into an American college or university, or in some cases, universities in other countries.
-240 units are required for the diploma.
+A total of 240 units is required for the diploma.
 The minimum requirements are listed below.